0xJs/CARTP-cheatsheet/README.md

 ```

 #### Use other access token
-In the below command, use the one for AAD Graph (access token is still required) for accessing Azure AD
+- In the below command, use the one for AAD Graph (access token is still required) for accessing Azure AD
+- To access something like keyvault you need to get the access token for it before you can access it.
 ```
 Connect-AzAccount -AccountId test@defcorphq@onmicrosoft.com -AccessToken eyJ0eXA... -GraphAccessToken eyJ0eXA...
+Connect-AzAccount -AccountId test@defcorphq@onmicrosoft.com -AccessToken eyJ0eXA...
 ```

 ### Using tokes with CLI Tools - az cli